Interpretable Depression Detection from Social Media Text Using LLM-Derived Embeddings: Methods

 Descriptive statistics for the preprocessed datasets, including the number of posts, label categories, and average text length measured in words, are summarized in Table~\ref{tab:dataset_stats}.
-For each classification task, the corresponding dataset is partitioned into a 70\% training set and a 30\% test set with no overlap between the two, so that traditional supervised classifiers can be trained.
-Notably, one of our evaluated approaches, the zero-shot LLM-based classification, does not require training data and is applied directly to the test set.
+For supervised experiments using text embeddings and machine learning classifiers, we applied deterministic five-fold stratified cross-validation.
+Each task dataset was partitioned into five folds while preserving the class distribution within each fold.
+During each iteration, models were trained on four folds and evaluated on the remaining held-out fold.
+Notably, two zero-shot LLM-based classification approaches do not require model training.
+These methods were evaluated directly on the full task datasets using prompting strategies without parameter updates.